5-Year B.A. & M.S. Ed. Program

 Earn a Bachelor and Master of Science in Education in Five Years

-The program prepares students to use the latest in educational technology, implement education practices that support children with disabilities, and support all students through the use of positive behavioral support methods.
+The program prepares students to learn and practice research based instructional strategies, to use the latest in educational technology, and teaches the skills necessary to become an effective teacher for all students.
 The program also emphasizes field experiences.
 Students spend time in local schools starting with their first education class.
 All students in this fast-track five-year program will have comprehensive teaching experience in both general and special education programs.

 Unique to the Program:

 - The program leads to Dual Certification – New York State Certification for both Childhood Education and Childhood Special Education

 - Substantial Tuition Savings – Graduate classes taken in the 4th year of study are offered at the 12-18 credit tuition rate.
 (Essentially paying only one year of Graduate Tuition)

 - Classes are small, allowing for personalized attention

 - The program offers early fieldwork opportunities and Education classes in the first term

 - All students receive a iPad in their senior year and graduate books are free